Blake-Madden/Wisteria-Dataviz/ReportBuildingJSON.md

       - @c ">=": great than or equal to
     - @c "value": the value to filter the column on.
 This can be a number, string, or date (depending on the column's data type).\n
-         Note that string values can reference constants loaded from the ["constants"](#constants-properties) section.
+         Note that string values can reference constants loaded from the ["constants"](#constants-properties) section or @c "formulas" section of the parent dataset.

+  Finally, the "pivots" section of the dataset's node is parsed.
+This is an array of pivot specifications which contain the following properties:
+  - @c "name": the name of the pivoted dataset.
+(This should be different from the dataset that it is pivoting;
+    otherwise, it will overwrite it.)\n
+    This name is referenced by items (e.g., plots) elsewhere in the project file and must be unique.
+  - @c "dataset": the name of the dataset that it is pivoting.
+This will be the name that was assigned to the dataset in the ["datasets"](#datasets-properties) section.\n
+    Note: this is optional and should only be included if referencing a different dataset.
+(If not included, the parent dataset will be used.)
+Specifying a different dataset can be useful for pivoting a previous subset or pivot, given that the pivoting are created in the order that they appear in the project file.
+  - @c "id-columns": an array of strings representing the ID columns.
+  - @c "names-from-column": a strings representing the 'names from'.
+  - @c "values-from-columns": an array of strings representing the 'falues from' columns.

-  Note that subset nodes can also contain transformation commands (e.g., @c "columns-rename") and its own ["constants"](#constants-properties) section, similar to a dataset's node.
+  Note that subset and pivot nodes can also contain transformation commands (e.g., @c "columns-rename") and its own ["formulas"](#constants-properties) section, similar to a dataset's node.

 ## Pages {#pages-properties}
 A page is a grid-based container, where items (e.g., plots, labels) are layed out row-wise.\n